What is allopurinol?

-Allopurinol (al-oh-pure-ri-nol) is mainly used for the long-term treatment and prevention of gout.
+Allopurinol is used for the long-term treatment and prevention of gout.
 Taken regularly, it can stop attacks of gout and help prevent damage to your joints.

-You will usually be offered allopurinol for gout if blood tests show that your urate level is high and one or more of the following applies:
+You will usually be offered allopurinol if blood tests show that your urate level is high enough for urate crystals to form, especially if one or more of the following applies:

-- Your joints or kidneys have been damaged by attacks of gout.
+- your joints have been damaged by gout.

 How is it taken?